paradisetechsoftsolutions/Kubernetes_setup/README.md

 </br>

-once worker node is joined with kubernetes master, then verify the list of nodes within the kubernetes cluster. </br>
+Once worker node is joined with kubernetes master, then verify the list of nodes within the kubernetes cluster. </br>
 <strong># kubectl get nodes</strong></br>

 </br>